 Any Tasmania itinerary or route guide will probably suggest you take around 10 days to explore this part of Australia.
 I think 10 days is a pretty good time frame to see most of the highlights, but 2 days more or less would be fine as well.

 This gives you also more time to get out of the car for a day hike or even a multiple-day hike.

 What to do in Tasmania

-Or should I better say, what not to do in Tasmania?
+Or should I say, what not to do in Tasmania?
 Really, almost everything is possible!
-Biking, hiking, sightseeing, kayakking, climbing, island hopping, road tripping, skiing, etc. etc. This Tasmania travel guide will provide you the most common things to do and see, which I listed below.
+Biking, hiking, sightseeing, kayaking, climbing, island hopping, road tripping, skiing, etc. etc. This Tasmania travel guide will provide you the most common things to do and see, which I listed below.

 Visit National parks

 If you travel to Tasmania you will notice the abundance of National Parks.
-You sometimes literally drive from one park into another.
+You sometimes literally drive from one park to a neighboring park next door.
 Tasmania has 19 national parks in total.
 Many of them are inscribed on the UNESCO World Heritage List.

 The most famous Nationals park is Cradle Mountain, an iconic place of incredible natural beauty.
 It is situated in the heart of the Tasmanian Wilderness World Heritage Area.
 A must-do in this park is to walk the dove lake circuit, an easy hike which leads you around the lake in front of Cradle mountain.

 South Bruny National Park is a national park on Bruny Island where you can do several hikes.
 It is also the only place in the world where the white wallabies or the so-called Bennett’s wallabies can be found.